5 foods to eliminate the tummy

 Eggs

 “Omelet, scrambled egg, poached egg or boiled egg.
-No matter how you prepare it, egg protein provides satiety and reduces the chances of having extra meals, in addition to being rich in essential nutrients. your breakfast menu”, he recommends.
+Regardless of the method of preparation, egg protein provides satiety and reduces the chances of having extra meals, in addition to being rich in essential nutrients. your breakfast menu”, he recommends.

 According to the nutritionist, the egg also has a high amount of amino acids.
 In addition, it does not have high levels of calories and carbohydrates.
 That’s why it’s an excellent option for those on a low-carb diet, for example.